-The IRS’ Publication 535 states the average business club membership dues cannot be deducted from an individual or business’ taxes.
-However, the publication provides a list of organization-types that are exceptions to the rule.
+According to IRS Publication 535, it states the average business club membership dues cannot be deducted from an individual or business taxes.
+However, the publication provides a list of organization types that are exceptions to the rule.
 According to the publication, the exceptions are the following:

 - Trade boards